 The Department of Industrial and Manufacturing Engineering awards several scholarships annually.
 Scholarships are available for incoming freshman, transfer students and currently enrolled students.
 Other forms of financial aid are available through the Office of Financial Aid and Scholarships.

-The Department of Industrial and Manufacturing Engineering has minimum admission requirements for transfer students.
 Transfer students must have a minimum grade point average of 2.3.

 MANUFACTURING Engineering Minor